Title IX Sexual Harrassment (Policy)

 The Title IX Coordinator has ultimate discretion over whether the College proceeds when the Complainant does not wish to do so, and the Title IX Coordinator may sign a formal complaint to initiate a grievance process.

-A compelling risk to health and/or safety may result from evidence of patterns of misconduct, predatory conduct, threats, abuse of minors, use of weapons and/or violence.
+A compelling risk to health and/or safety may result from evidence of patterns of misconduct, predatory conduct, threats, abuse of minors, and use of weapons and/or violence.
 The College may be compelled to act on alleged employee misconduct irrespective of a Complainant’s wishes.

 When the Title IX Coordinator executes the written complaint, they do not become the Complainant.
 The Complainant is the individual who is alleged to be the victim of conduct that could constitute a violation of this policy.